The Story of Pollyanna, Girl of Love

 The Story of Pollyanna, Girl of Love (愛少女ポリアンナ物語, Ai Shōjo Porianna Monogatari) is a Japanese anime series by Nippon Animation, and part of the World Masterpiece Theater series.
 It consists of 51 episodes.
 Premiering across Fuji TV from 12 January to 28 December 1986, it has rerun across Japan on Animax from February 2007.
-It was dubbed in other languages for some regions of the world outside Japan including Portugal, France, Italy, Spain, Germany, Ukraine, Arab World, and Philippines.
+It was dubbed in other languages for some regions of the world outside Japan including Portugal, France, Italy, Spain, Germany, Ukraine, Thailand, the Arab World, and the Philippines.

-It was based on the 1913 novel Pollyanna and following 1915 sequel Pollyanna Grows Up by Eleanor H. Porter.
+It was based on the 1913 novel Pollyanna and its 1915 sequel Pollyanna Grows Up by Eleanor H. Porter.

 Premise

-The story follows Pollyanna, a young orphan girl whose parents passed away when she was younger.
+The story follows Pollyanna, a young orphan girl whose parents died when she was younger.
 The series begins when Pollyanna is sent to the town of Beldingsville to live with her Aunt Polly Harrington, one of her few remaining relatives.